Advantages of the Azure Active Directory

 Create Azure Active Directory (Azure Portal > All Services > Create button > the following image)

 Enterprise applications: add new SaaS applications like Box, Dropbox,…

 App registration: Register application to machine to machine communication / client credential flow [more].

 Application proxy: for exposing on-premises.

-Azure AD Connect: for sync with on-prem Active Directory for hybrid identity.
+Azure AD Connect: for sync with on-prem Active Directory to AAD for hybrid identity.

 App registration blade features are:

 - New Registration